GuyRayOv/Spotify/README.md

 └── .gitignore                   # Ignored files and folders

 ⚙️ Notebook Workflow

-Notebooks are executed sequentially, where Notebook N executes notebook N-1 and loads its serialized output (.pkl of N−1).
+Notebooks are cascading each other.
+Where Notebook N executes notebook N-1 first, and loads its serialized output (N-1.pkl).
-Each stage can be re-run independently, promoting flexibility and reproducibility.
+Each stage/notebook can also be re-run independently, promoting flexibility and reproducibility.

 A centralized configuration file {REPOSITORY_PATH}/src/config.json defines all global parameters, including: File paths, Execution order, Algorithms for outlier detection, imputation, and modeling.
 And Pipeline control flags (e.g., "split_df", chain_notebooks)